PacktPublishing/Learning-Lodash-4.0/README.md

-# Learning Lodash 4.0 [Video]
+﻿# Learning Lodash 4.0
-This is the code repository for [Learning Lodash 4.0 [Video]](https://www.packtpub.com/web-development/learning-lodash-40-video?utm_source=github&utm_medium=repository&utm_campaign=9781783988518), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for Learning Lodash 4.0.
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
-NA
+Lodash was built to simplify JavaScript application development.
+It contains hundreds of methods built for the purpose of providing developers with a fast, reliable, cross-browser toolkit to write applications.
+With Lodash, you can eliminate rewriting boilerplate code and focus on developing the features your users want.

+This course takes you through the process of setting up, building, and scripting the deployment of a JavaScript application built using Lodash.
+Each section explores a new Lodash API, and employs methods within to build new application features.

+First, we cover the origins of Lodash and how it has become an indispensable tool for JavaScript developers.
+We will also install our application and its dependencies.
+Then we’ll build out the features of an application to explore, create, and tag recipes.
+This includes building both an API in Node.JS and a client-side application using Lodash.

+At the end, we’ll write a script to minify our application for deployment, and look at alternate deployment methods using Lodash CLI.
+This course will provide you with practical uses of Lodash in JavaScript development that you can apply in future applications.
+By the end of the book, you'll know the principles of building structured and modular applications using Lodash.

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>
 <UL>
 <LI>Develop modular client-side applications using Lodash and build tools such as npm and Browserify
 <LI>Use Lodash on the server, building an API using Node.JS and Express
 <LI>Incorporate chaining to optimize your code with Lazy Evaluation
 <LI>Master the key methods from each of Lodash’s APIs
-<LI>Create a reusable base view using Lodash to power future applications
+<LI>TCreate a reusable base view using Lodash to power future applications
 <LI>Build templates for your application using Lodash’s powerful template engine </LI></UL></DIV>

 ## Instructions and Navigation